bjc39047/gettingAndCleaningDataCourseProject/readme.md

 the column names found in features.txt so that they jive with 'tidy data' principles.
 All other function calls are included in the necessary libraries listed above.

-The function summarize data calculates the average of all the numeric columns in getRawData by subject and activity.
+The function summarizeData calculates the average of all the numeric columns in getRawData by subject and activity.

 Example usage for these functions is shown below: